-Welcome to day 2 of my January Clean Eating month.
-Today’s post is a salad I am really excited to share with you.
+Welcome to day 14 of my January Clean Eating month.
+Today’s post is a salad I am shared with you last year.
+It is one of my absolute favorites!

 Whenever Hunky Hubbie asks me where I want to go for dinner, pretty much my standard answer is, “I just want a big salad.”